eea/european.cache.registry/README-API.md

 ===================================

-The fgas-cache-server API allows a client (BDR) to access cached data fetched from various sources (FGas Registry, BDR Registry).
+The fgas-cache-server API allows a client (BDR) to access cached data fetched from various sources (FGas Registry, ODS Registry, BDR Registry).

 The API uses HTTP for transport, JSON as data format and does not require authentication.